BE855-7-AU-CO: International Business Environment

 Signposting to other support.

 Details will be available in the Module Handbook and on Moodle.

 25 per cent Coursework Mark, 75 per cent Exam Mark

-The assessed coursework component of the module will comprise a group project to include a group report of up to 1,000 words, and individual log of up to 1,000 words and a group oral presentation
+The assessed coursework component of the module will comprise a group report of up to 2,000 words and a group oral presentation